SatoshiMuna/stocktrading/README.md

 * Take a long/short position based on the predition at the time to open and close it at the end of daily trade (2nd oos test).

 #### 4.Results (Stock code: 6501 TYO)
-・1st oos test (predict the tommorow close price)
+・1st oos test (predict the tomorrow's close price)
 |  model               |  MAPE  |  RMSE    |  PROFIT   |
 |  :----:              | :----: | :----:   |   ----:   |
 |  LSTM                | 0.0154 | 128.9547 |   1,594   |